 - In 2012, $18 million was invested in Georgia to install solar on homes and businesses.

 - Average installed residential and commercial photovoltaic system prices in Georgia have fallen by 19% in the last year.
 National prices have also dropped steadily— by 5% from last year and 28% from 2010.

 - Blairsville Solar Farm was completed in 2011 by developer ESA Renewables.
 This photovoltaic project has the capacity to generate 1 MW of electricity-- enough to power over 100 Georgia homes.

 - Another utility-scale project, Social Circle Solar Farm, is currently under construction in Georgia and is scheduled to come online in 2013.
 Developed by Silicon Ranch, this 30 MW photovoltaic project will generate enough electricity to power 2,800 homes.

 Solar Companies in Georgia

 - There are currently more than 146 solar companies at work throughout the value chain in Georgia.
 These companies provide a wide variety of solar products and services ranging from solar system installations to the manufacturing of components used in photovoltaic panels.
 These companies can be broken down across the following categories: 29 manufacturers, 12 manufacturing facilities, 82 contractor/installers, 7 project developers, 11 distributors and 17 engaged in other solar activities including financing, engineering and legal support.

 Georgia State Solar Policy Resources

-Georgia Public Service Commission - Learn about the governing body that regulates the electricity rates and services of Florida public utilities
+Georgia Public Service Commission - Learn about the governing body that regulates the electricity rates and services of Georgia public utilities

 Georgia State Legislature - Track pending legislation affecting solar energy, locate and contact individual legislators, and stay up to date on current legislative issues in Georgia